osuAkatsuki/website-docs/en/nomination_criteria.md

 - Sets with Difficulty edits.
 These will vary on the case, for instance:
 - - If a set contains different BPM edits, the original BPM can be ranked while others must be loved.
 - - If a set contains different AR edits, the highest AR edit can be ranked while others must be loved.

+## What makes a map not get nominated at all?
+- Maps that have official server beatmap nominators.
+It is best to wait for any updates from their side before requesting them here.
+- Maps that are currently marked as WIP or Pending on the official server.
+Exceptions can be given:
+- - If you've contacted the mapper and they've confirmed they won't be committing any more changes to the map.
+- - If you're the mapper and you're requesting your own map to be nominated.
+- Maps that include unnecessary derogatory terms, or NSFW (not safe for work) content.
+- Maps that have been submitted without a mapper's authorization.
+- Maps that aren't finished.
+Exceptions can be given:
+- - If they contain a "proper" beginning and ending.
+- Maps that are an evident copy of other maps.
+- Maps that trigger ScoreV2.